Share Your Passion. Get Involved.

 The Golden Retriever Club of America is one of the American Kennel Club’s (AKC’s) largest national breed clubs, full of talented members working to steward the well-being of our dogs.
-Over 4,000 voting members, 61 local member clubs, and members in many countries come together to support the Golden Retriever Foundation and over 100 rescue club affiliates – groups that each year, rescue and rehome 10,000 to 12,000 displaced Goldens into “forever homes.”
+GRCA has over 4,000 voting members, 61 local member clubs, and members in many countries and supports the Golden Retriever Foundation.
 As an important AKC parent club, our committed membership base has significant influence to shape the policies affecting our interests and breed.

 GRCA is the primary guardian of the Golden Retriever breed.
 Members determine the breed standard, code of ethics and performance standards.
 No other organization’s members care more about the Golden Retriever, or try harder to protect and improve the breed in America.
 GRCA is committed to providing education to help pet owners obtain and care for healthy Goldens from reputable breeders.

 Education is an important member benefit.
 Members receive the bi-monthly Golden Retriever News, a large, informative, coffee-table-quality magazine filled with educational articles about canine health and research; canine structure and movement; breeding; training for obedience, field, and agility; and articles about our history, news from local Golden clubs around the country, and news and photos of recent member and dog accomplishments.

 As a GRCA member, you’ll have opportunities to support veterinary health research, Golden Retriever rescue operations and to provide education on responsible dog ownership via The Golden Retriever Foundation.

 Equally rewarding, as an active member, you’ll join a community – with a chance to be involved and develop friendships through volunteer opportunities – all aimed at improving the organization and the breed.
 Join a community that shares the Golden Retriever Passion!

 GRCA Membership Benefits